 WFD is launching a Committee Mentorship Programme seeking to pair mentors from the UK and ASEAN region with Bangsamoro parliamentary committees.
 The aim of this mentorship programme is to establish peer-to-peer relationships between international mentors and chairs and members of Bangsamoro parliamentary committees and provide support to perform their core oversight and legislative functions.
 We […]

 WFD started working in the Maldives in July 2019.
-The Maldives programme has two main focus areas; enhancing the operation of parliamentary committees to promote accountability and scrutiny of laws, and strengthening of parliamentary processes and procedures for the Parliament to become a more inclusive, gender-responsive and accountable institution.
+The Democratic Accountability and Stability Strengthening programme has two main focus areas; enhancing the operation of parliamentary committees to promote accountability and scrutiny of laws, and strengthening of parliamentary processes and procedures for the Parliament to become a more inclusive, gender-responsive and accountable institution.
 WFD’s work in the Maldives supports MPs, parliamentary staff and civil society organisations through exposure, technical assistance and capacity building opportunities.

 Since the introduction of a new constitution in 2008, the parliament, political parties, independent institutions and civil society organisations have played a key role in promoting democracy in the Maldives.
 During 2008-2012, many stakeholders recognised a positive contribution to that development only to witness, over the next few years, momentum stall, and in some instances reversed, with severe constraints on space for political and civic engagement.